SharpGDX/SharpGDX.github.io/_input/gesture-detection.md

 # Gesture Detection
 Touch screens lend themselves well to gesture based input.
 A gesture could be a pinch with two fingers to indicate the desire to zoom, a tap or double tap, a long press and so on.

-libGDX provides a [GestureDetector](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/input/GestureDetector.html) [(source)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/input/GestureDetector.java) that lets you detect the following gestures:
+SharpGDX provides a [GestureDetector](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/input/GestureDetector.html) [(source)](https://github.com/sharpgdx/sharpgdx/blob/master/gdx/src/com/badlogic/gdx/input/GestureDetector.java) that lets you detect the following gestures:

   * **touchDown**: A user touches the screen.
   * **longPress**: A user touches the screen for some time.